Neuroquila-n8fall/JunkersControl/README.md

 Debug info can be retrieved using a very basic telnet implementation.
 Simply connect to the ESP32 using telnet and watch as the messages flow.
 You can reboot the ESP by typing `reboot` and press enter.
 Be aware you have to type very quickly because this is truly a very minimalistic and barebone implementation of a client-server console communication which is primarily designed to see debug output without having to stand near the esp.

+## Home Assistant Integration
+This project was originally specifically designed to be run alongside Home Assistant and efforts have been taken to make the setup as hassle-free as possible but the so-called autodiscovery is still in the works.
+In the meantime you may find the necessary scripts, values and other stuff inside the [Home Assistant Folder](Home%20Assistant)

 ## Hints
-- If you just wanna read then you have to set the variable `Override` to `false`.
-This way nothing will be sent on the bus but you can read everything.
+- If you just wanna read then usually you have nothing to modify.
+The program will see other controllers on the bus and will go into "read-only" mode by itself.
+If you're not wanting to take any risks, you have to set the variable `OverrideControl` in [main.cpp](src/main.cpp) to `false`.
+This way nothing will be sent on the bus udner any circumstances but you can read everything.
-- For debug purposes the `Debug` variable controls wether you want to see verbose output of the underlying routines like feed temperature calculation and step chain progress.
+- For debug purposes the `DebugMode` variable controls wether you want to see verbose output of the underlying routines like feed temperature calculation and step chain progress.
 - Keep in mind that if you are intending to migrate this to an arduino you have to watch out for the OTA feature and `float` (`%f`) format parameters within `sprintf` calls.
 - When OTA is triggered, all connections will be terminated except the one used for OTA because otherwise the update will fail.
 The MC will keep working.
 - The OTA feature is confirmed working with Arduino IDE and Platform.io but for the latter you have to adapt the settings inside `platformio.ini` to your preference.